-There were a total of 4,578 active providers as at 30 September 2019, 703 of which were active for the first time in the quarter.
+There were a total of 888 active providers as at 30 September 2019, 83 of which were active for the first time in the quarter.

 The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
-The NQSC has been active in all States and Territories across Australia from 1 July 2019, with the exception of WA, which will commence from 1 July 2020.
+The NQSC has been active in all States and Territories across Australia with the exception for WA, which will commence from 1 July 2020.